Toggle: English / Spanish

 Typhoid fever is an infection that causes

 and a .
-It is most commonly due to a type of bacterium called Salmonella typhi
+It is most commonly caused due to a bacteria called Salmonella typhi

 Early symptoms include

 , general ill-feeling, and .
 High fever (103°F, or 39.5°C) or higher and severe diarrhea occur as the disease gets worse.

 Some people develop a rash called "rose spots," which are small red spots on the abdomen and chest.